A commonly recurring Whole Plot Reference.

 - The 2point4 Children episode "Curiosity Killed the Cat" had Bill in bed with flu, watching Rhoda through a telescope and becoming convinced she'd killed her boyfriend.
 (She hadn't.)
 It even included a brief shot of a Hitchcock lookalike walking past Rhoda's door.

 - The Flintstones: "Alvin Brickrock Presents" is all about Fred and Barney spying on their new neighbor, Alvin Brickrock, whose wife they believe has been stuffed in a trunk.
+She's not in the trunk — after explaining to the Flintstones how everything they considered evidence for a murder was just a comedy of coincidental errors, Brickrock turns to the audience and heavily implies that he fed his wife to his man-eating bird.

 - Rocko's Modern Life: "Ed's Dead" features Rocko spying on the Bigheads from his window and becoming convinced that Beverly killed her husband.
 Just in case anyone is confused about what it's based on, the opening has Heffer doing an impersonation of Alfred Hitchcock.